erenonder0/erenonder0.github.io/content/experience/job-1.md

 companyLogo: "images/experience/sgt-logo.png"
 ---

-## Cybersecurity Community - President
+## Cybersecurity Community - Chairman
 I served as the chairman of one of the most active technical communities at Firat University who name is "Siber Güvenlik Topluluğu".
 Leading a community with over 500 active members, I coordinated a management team of 20 and organized numerous technical, social, and career-oriented events.

 ---